Senior Undergraduate Thesis Project: Moral Licensing at Different Stages of Choice: An Eye-Tracking Study

 Regression: Percent Chosen vs. Mean Gaze

 These figures demonstrate the results from the two-stage choice paradigm.
-Specifically, Graph A is the predictive gaze on the antisocial option based on the presene/absence of the prosocial option.
+Specifically, Graph A is the predictive gaze on the antisocial option based on the presence/absence of the prosocial option.
 Graphs B & C demonstrate the predictive probability of choosing an antisocial option and gaze on prosocial option based on the Two-Stage condition, respectively.
 Graph D represents the predictive gaze on the antisocial option in the final step, given that a prosocial option was included in the menu.

 Regression: Percent Chosen vs. Mean Gaze